gatehill/imposter-js/sample/README.md

 	npm install
     npm test

-## Details
+## API details

+The following third party services are mocked:

+### order-service

-Three third party services are defined using OpenAPI specifications under the `third-party` directory:
+Defined using OpenAPI specifications under the `third-party/order-service` directory.

-- order-service
+Also contains Imposter configuration files, dynamic scripts to synthesise an order confirmation.

-- pet-name-service
+### pet-name-service

+A bare directory under `third-party/pet-name-service` containing only an OpenAPI file, with the Imposter configuration generated when the mock starts.

-- stock-service
+### stock-service

+Defined using OpenAPI specifications under the `third-party/stock-service` directory.

-Some are 'bare' directories containing only OpenAPI files, and others have Imposter configuration files, dynamic scripts etc.
+Also contains Imposter configuration files, but no dynamic scripts.

+### user-service

+A mock defined entirely within the [Jest test](./src/users.test.js) - no OpenAPI specification, no Imposter configuration - all done when Jest executes the test.

+## Application details

+A simple application is defined in `index.js` that chains calls for some of the above services.